AKSHAYKUMAR1505/SIMPLE-CAR-GAME/README.md

 As it displays our team project title
 It displays time taken by the player
-It also displays the no of lives remain by the player **ControlGame.jack**
+It also displays the no of lives remain by the player

+**ControlGame.jack**
-It contain the logic and implementation of what to do according to the key pressed It also contain the logic of life of player remaining to play It also contain the logic to run the entire game **Road.jack**
+It contain the logic and implementation of what to do according to the key pressed It also contain the logic of life of player remaining to play It also contain the logic to run the entire game.

+**Road.jack**
 It contain the implementation of road
 It also contain the logic of moving road.